-The Board owns AXA MPS' Risk Appetite, and shall ensure that management implements appropriate structures and systems to ensure ongoing compliance with the defined appetite.
+The Board owns AMF's Risk Appetite, and shall ensure that management implements appropriate structures and systems to ensure ongoing compliance with the defined appetite.
 The Risk Appetite statement is documented and regularly (at least annually) reviewed and approved by the Board.

-AXA MPS has four key functions, in compliance with the Solvency II Regulations: 1) risk-management; 2) compliance; 3) internal audit and 4) actuarial.
+AMF has four key functions, in compliance with the Solvency II Regulations: 1) riskmanagement; 2) compliance; 3) internal audit and 4) actuarial.
 Each of these functions has a direct link to one of the persons who effectively run the Company, and each of these functions has direct access to the Board Committees.

-AXA MPS is exposed to a variety of risks - insurance risks, financial market risks and other types of risks.
+AMF is exposed to a variety of risks - insurance risks, financial market risks and other types of risks.